 We saw this happen on Easter Sunday.

-You don't want to forget this important Christian holiday, and and that's Jesus Jesus resurrection and and uh after holy week.
+You don't want to forget this important Christian holiday, and that's Jesus' resurrection.

-The question, this was just the news, John Solomon's new website, and the question was to speed in Nash the end to the national lockdown.
+The question, this was just the news, John Solomon's new website.

 Mandating blood testing, electronic bracelets.

-It's not gonna work if we don't respect medical privacy, civil liberties, and constitutional protections.
+It's not going to work if we don't respect medical privacy, civil liberties, and constitutional protections.

 You can't shed the Constitution.

-You had this guy dragged off a bus in Pennsylvania because he wore it he wasn't wearing his mask.
+You had this guy dragged off a bus in Pennsylvania because he wasn't wearing his mask.

 What was he doing?